Cars Brands and Logos that Start with V

-The car has long ceased to be an object available only to wealthy motorists.
-Today it is an important means for many people, providing the ability to move quickly and comfortably, to transport goods, even just heavy bags and suitcases, without the need to expend a huge amount of effort.
-But this does not take the opportunity to learn more about such a technical tool irrelevant.
+The automobile has long ceased to be an object available only to wealthy motorists.
+Today, it is an important mode of transportation for many people, enabling rapid, comfortable travel and the transport of cargo, including heavy bags and suitcases, with minimal effort.
+However, this does not cancel the opportunity to learn more about such a technical means, which is irrelevant.

-The letter V as the first letter of the name of a car brand is found in many automobile manufacturers of the world – both those that exist today and those who stood at the origins of the world car industry and today is part of its history.
-These are Volkswagen and Volvo, Venturi and Vector.
-And many more, whose brief history can be found by visiting the page with a list of brands beginning with V.
+The letter V, as the first letter of the car brand’s name, appears in the names of many automakers worldwide, both those that existed at the origins of the world car industry and those that remain part of its history today.
+There’s Volkswagen and Volvo, Venturi and Vector.
+And many others, a brief history of which you can learn by visiting the page with the list of brands beginning with the letter V.

-Having accurate and detailed information is a way to avoid mistakes, save money, ensure successful business promotion, and more.
-After all, modern technology ensures that new models with better features appear many times faster than they did less than half a century ago.
-The huge number of brands created globally for almost 150 years since the first self-propelled design also creates difficulties for processing completely disordered information about them.
-Getting the desired result and making useful comparisons while saving time searching for the information you need is important for anyone interested.
-This is facilitated by a resource in which such information is ordered, placed in alphabetical order by brand name, easy to find.
-With its help, you can quickly find the manufacturer of interest to the letter “V,” get the right answers to important questions, make a comparison.
+Having accurate, detailed information helps avoid mistakes, save money, ensure successful business promotion, and more.
+After all, thanks to modern technology, new models with improved features are introduced far more frequently than they were even half a century ago.
+The large number of brands created worldwide over the past 150 years, since the first self-driving design, also creates challenges in processing highly disordered information about them.
+Achieving desired results and making useful comparisons while saving time spent searching for the right information is important for anyone.
+This is facilitated by a resource that organizes such information, alphabetizes it by brand name, and makes it searchable.
+With its help, you can quickly find the manufacturer of interest in the letter “V,” get the right answers to important questions, and make a comparison.

 Valmet Automotive

-Valmet Automotive Group is the largest Finnish contract car manufacturer.
+Valmet Automotive Group is the largest Finnish contract manufacturer of automobiles.
 It was formed in 1968 in Uusikaupunki, Finland.
-An important area of activity is the development of environmentally friendly technologies for moving vehicles, including electromobility.
-Development and production of modular battery systems are activities.
-The company has its plants in Germany and Poland.
-In addition to cooperation in producing components with Mercedes-Benz, Porsche, Saab, Opel, and Fisker, the brand has been producing electric cars since 2009.
-Since 2021 has announced the production of solar-powered electric cars.
+An important area of business is the development of environmentally friendly propulsion technologies, including electric vehicles.
+Among the activities are the development and production of modular battery systems.
+The company has plants in Germany and Poland.
+In addition to cooperating with Mercedes-Benz, Porsche, Saab, Opel, and Fisker to produce components, it has been producing electric vehicles since 2009.
+In 2021, the production of solar-powered electric cars will be announced.

 Vandenbrink Design

-Founded by Michiel van den Brink and Robert Koumans in 2006 in Amsterdam, Netherlands, Vandenbrink Design is an engineering, design, and assembly company for special car bodies.
-Initially, it collaborated with the Italian brand Ferrari, where Vandenbrink products were highly appreciated.
-In 2009, the company began developing a touring bus Fra Mauro, whose body was made of carbon fiber, based on the chassis of Spyker C8 Spyder.
-Currently, the company is developing its model Vandenbrink GTO, which is based on early models of the Italian manufacturer – Ferrari 250 GTO of 1962 and 599 GTB Fiorano.
+Vandenbrink Design, founded in 2006 in Amsterdam, the Netherlands, by Michel van den Brink and Robert Koemans, is a company engaged in the engineering, design, and assembly of specialty automotive bodies.
+The company initially collaborated with the Italian brand Ferrari, where Vandenbrink’s products were highly praised.
+In 2009, the company began developing a carbon-fiber tourist bus, Fra Mauro, based on the Spyker C8 Spyder chassis.
+The company is developing its Vandenbrink GTO model based on the Italian manufacturer’s early models, the 1962 Ferrari 250 GTO and the 599 GTB Fiorano.

 Vauxhall Motors

-The British car company Vauxhall Motors, a subsidiary of the multinational corporation Stellantis since 2021, was created from the Alexander Wilson company founded in 1857.
-The company’s name was given by its location on the banks of the Thames.
-The company produced marine engines.
-In 1903 the company changed its name to Vauxhall Iron Works Company and began producing cars, moving to Luton.
-In the ’50s, a contract was made with Opel and Holden.
-In 2017 the company was bought by the French Groupe PSA.
-The main production is cars and light commercial vehicles.
+The British automobile company Vauxhall Motors, a subsidiary of Stellantis since 2021, was founded in 1857 by Alexander Wilson.
+The company was named after its location on the banks of the Thames.
+The company manufactured marine engines.
+In 1903, the company changed its name to the Vauxhall Iron Works Company and began manufacturing cars, relocating to Luton.
+In the 50s, a contract was signed with Opel and Holden.
+In 2017, the company was bought by France’s Groupe PSA.
+The main products are passenger cars and light commercial vehicles.

 Vector Motors

-American automaker Vector Motors Corporation of Wilmington, California, traces its history to Gerald Wiegert’s Vehicle Design Force and Vector Aeromotive, founded in 1971.
-They created their first car in 1989, completing production in 1993.
-After the transformation into Vector Motors Corporation, the development of sports cars began.
-The brand was the first American manufacturer, which competed with European Ferrari and Lamborghini.
-During the first ten years, the brand developed more than 50 models.
-After the founder dies in 2021, the company’s fate is in question.
+American automobile manufacturer Vector Motors Corporation, based in Wilmington, California, traces its roots to Gerald Wiegert’s Vehicle Design Force and Vector Aeromotive, both founded in 1971.
+They produced their first automobile in 1989 and completed production in 1993.
+After the conversion to Vector Motors Corporation, the development of sports cars began.
+The brand became the first American manufacturer to compete with European brands such as Ferrari and Lamborghini.
+More than 50 models were developed during the first 10 years.
+Following the founder’s death in 2021, the company’s future was called into question.

 Veilside

-Japanese company Veilside Co., Ltd. was founded by car tuning company owner Masao Ono, former racer Chris Craft and businessman Vernon Fotheringham.
-The company is best known for the Vemac RD320R, a hybrid race car developed in 2002, which competed in Japan’s Super GT class GT300 series for ten years until 2012.
+The Japanese company Veilside Co., Ltd. was founded by Masao Ono, the owner of a car-tuning company, former race-car driver Chris Kraft, and Vernon Fotheringham.
+The company is best known for its Vemac RD320R hybrid race car, developed in 2002 and raced in Japan’s Super GT GT300 class for 10 years, until 2012.
 The car participated in more than 150 races.
-The brand is one of the main developers of concept cars for the country’s leading automakers
+The brand is a major developer of concept cars for the country’s leading automakers.

 Vencer

-Dutch entrepreneur Robert Cobben founded the car company Vencer in Wriesenwin, Netherlands, in 2010 to produce expensive and high-performance sports cars.
-The first car of the brand and founder of the sports car line was the Vencer Sarthe, a prototype of which was presented in 2013 at the Top Marques auto show in Monaco by its owner Prince Albert II of Monaco.
-This model was sold through a dealership founded in China.
-The 2015 model was hand-built and is one of the most expensive models sold in Europe.
+Dutch entrepreneur Robert Cobben founded Vence, an automotive company, in 2010 in Vriesenwijn, the Netherlands.
+The company produces expensive, high-performance sports cars.
+The brand’s first car and the founder of the sports car line was the Vencer Sarthe, whose prototype was presented in 2013 at the Top Marques Motor Show in Monaco by its owner, Prince Albert II of Monaco.
+This model was sold through a dealership based in China.
+The 2015 model was hand-assembled and is among the most expensive models sold in Europe.

 Veritas

-The German Veritas brand was founded by BMW Motorsport head Ernst Loof, tester Cork Meyer, and motorist Lorenz Dietrich at Grafschaft in 1947.
-He distinguished himself by the use of particularly lightweight bodies on racing models.
-In 1949 the Paris Motor Show showed a Saturn coupe, a Scorpion roadster, a Comet Sportwagen for the rally, a Comet S Rennsportwagen based on a BMW 328 chassis.
-This year, a dealership was signed with Panhard, and the Dyna Veritas ultra-light sports car was assembled.
-In 1951 a four-door Saturn coupe was produced.
-In 1953 the firm closed.
-In the 90s, the brand was revived, and in 2001 Veritas RS III was released.
+The German brand Veritas was founded in 1947 in Grafschaft by BMW Motorsport head Ernst Loof, test driver Cork Meyer, and road racer Lorenz Dietrich.
+He distinguished himself by using particularly lightweight bodies on racing models.
+In 1949, the Saturn coupe, Scorpion roadster, Comet Sportwagen rally car, and Comet S Rennsportwagen, based on the BMW 328 chassis, were shown at the Paris Motor Show.
+This year, a dealer agreement was signed with Panhard, and assembly of the Dyna Veritas ultra-lightweight sports car began.
+In 1951, a four-door Saturn coupe was produced.
+In 1953, the company closed.
+The brand was revived in the 1990s, and the Veritas RS III was released in 2001.

 Victress Manufacturing Company

 The American Victress Manufacturing Company was founded in California in 1952.
-The brand’s first model became the S1A, developed the year before by Hugh Jorgensen and William “Doc” Boyce-Smith.
-Produced models were based on a Ford or Mameco Corp. chassis.
-In 1954, there was a merger with Merrill Powell.
+The brand’s first model was the S1A, designed a year earlier by Hugh Jorgensen and William “Doc” Boyce-Smith.
+The models produced were based on Ford or Mameco Corp. chassis.
+In 1954, a merger with the Merrill Powell Company took place.
 Several C2 and C3 models were produced.
-The C2 Coupe became the basis for the GM Q-Corvette, XP700, 1961 Corvette, and 1963 Corvette StingRay.
-In 1959, the Pioneer with a fiberglass body was introduced.
+The C2 coupe became the basis for the GM Q-Corvette, XP700, the 1961 Corvette, and the 1963 Corvette Stingray.
+In 1959, a Pioneer model with a fiberglass body was introduced.
 In 1961, the company was acquired by LaDawri.

 Virago Cars Limited

-Founded in 2004, VR Automotive Limited, managed by Andrew Nowson and David Musgrave Morris, was renamed Virago Cars Limited a year later.
+Founded in 2004, VR Automotive Limited, run by Andrew Knowson and David Musgrave Morris, was renamed Virago Cars Limited the following year.
 The company was based in Solihull, West Midlands.
-Since 2008 the headquarters moved to Coventry.
-Automotive production was carried out from 2005 to 2010.
-The brand gained fame with the 2008 Virago Coupé sports car model.
-Since 2011, the brand does not exist, being renamed Nacouz Services Limited.
+In 2008, the headquarters moved to Coventry.
+Automobile production was conducted from 2005 to 2010.
+The brand gained fame with the Virago Coupé, launched in 2008.
+Since 2011, the brand has been defunct and renamed Nacouz Services Limited.
 The brand name is also closed.

 VLF Automotive

-VLF Automotive is an American automaker based in 2016 renamed VL Automotive.
-The predecessor was founded in 2012, Bob Lutz and Gilbert Villarreal.
-After designer and entrepreneur Henrik Fisker joined the team, the company expanded its capabilities and received its modern name in 2016, making up the first letters of the founders’ last names.
-In 2013, the first model of its predecessor, Destino, was introduced.
-In 2016, the Force 1 VLF sports car was released.
-In 2018, the Rocket V8 was created collaborating with Galpin Auto Sports.
+VLF Automotive is an American automaker that was renamed VL Automotive in 2016.
+The predecessor was founded in 2012 by Bob Lutz and Gilbert Villarreal.
+After designer and entrepreneur Henrik Fisker joined the team, the company expanded its capabilities and, in 2016, adopted its current name, formed from the first letters of the founders’ surnames.
+In 2013, the first model in its predecessor line, the Destino, was introduced.
+In 2016, the Force 1 VLF sports car was launched.
+In 2018, the Rocket V8 model was developed in collaboration with Galpin Auto Sports.

 Voisin

-The French Lux Avions car manufacturer Voisin was founded in 1905 by Gabriel Voisin in Issy-les-Moulineaux (France).
-Manufacturing of cars began after the First World War in 1919 using Knight-type sleeve valve engines.
-The main distinctive feature of the brand was the extensive use of light alloys, which made its cars lighter and faster.
-The famous brand was brought by the Voisin Laboratoire Grand Prix of 1923 with a “monocoque” chassis and a fan in the cooling system.
-The most famous are the Voisin C5 of 1924, C25 Aérodyne of 1934, C26 and C27 Aérosport Coupé.
-The brand closed in 1946.
+Voisin, a French company that produced the Lux Avions cars, was founded in 1905 by Gabriel Voisin in Issy-les-Moulineaux, France.
+Production of cars began in 1919 after the First World War, using Knight-type bushing-valve engines.
+The brand’s main distinguishing feature was its extensive use of light alloys, which reduced weight and improved performance.
+The Voisin Laboratoire Grand Prix car of 1923, with a “monocoque” chassis and a fan in the cooling system, made the brand famous.
+The most famous are the Voisin C5 of 1924, the C25 Aérodyne of 1934, the C26 and C27 Aérosport Coupé.
+The brand was closed in 1946.

 Volkswagen

-Volkswagen, a German car brand of global importance, was founded in May 1937.
-Today, it is one of the brands within Volkswagen AG, which sold more than 6 million 620,000 vehicles in 2019 alone.
-The headquarters of the modern brand is located in Wolfsburg, Germany.
-The brand’s history dates back to 1933, when Adolf Hitler, Jacob Werlin (Daimler-Benz), and Ferdinand Porsche met in the restaurant of the Kaiserhof Hotel.
-Hitler drafted the requirements for the new car on a sheet of paper – durability, reliability, cheapness, assembly in a new German factory and popular accessibility.
-The latter became the name – Volks-Wagen.
+Volkswagen, a German automobile brand of global importance, was founded in May 1937.
+Today, it is a brand within the Volkswagen AG Group, which sold more than 6.2 million vehicles in 2019 alone.
+The headquarters of the modern brand is located in Wolfsburg (Germany).
+The brand’s history dates back to 1933, when Adolf Hitler, Jakob Werlin (Daimler-Benz), and Ferdinand Porsche met at the Hotel Kaiserhof.
+Hitler sketched the requirements for the new car on paper: durability, reliability, affordability, assembly at a new German factory, and public accessibility.
+The latter became the name Volkswagen.
 The first was a prototype based on the Porsche Typ 60.

 Volvo

-The Swedish brand Volvo Cars, known as Volvo Car Corporation or domestically as Volvo Personvagnar AB, was founded in 1927 in Gothenburg.
-The trademark was officially registered in 1915 to sell a series of bearings on the American market but was not used until 1927, when it was first used for a car created that year, the Volvo ÖV4, which was created under the auspices of SKF.
+The Swedish brand Volvo Cars, known domestically as Volvo Car Corporation or Volvo Personvagnar AB, was founded in 1927 in Gothenburg.
+The trademark was officially registered in 1915 for the sale of a line of bearings in the American market.
+However, it was not used until 1927, when it was first applied to the Volvo ÖV4 automobile, developed under SKF’s auspices.
 In 1935, the brand became independent.
-In 1944, the Volvo PV444 was developed.
+In 1944, the Volvo PV444 model was developed.
 Since 2010, the company has been owned by Geely Automobile.

 Vortex

-An automaker from Kenilworth, Warwickshire, Britannia Vortex Automotive Limited was based on Phantom Automotive Limited.
+A car manufacturer based in Kenilworth, Warwickshire, Britannia Vortex Automotive Limited was formed from Phantom Automotive Limited.
 The latter was founded in 1997 by Adrian Greville Smith, David Abel, Graham Winston Astbury, and Norman Morris.
-In 2008, the brand, which previously had a different name – Virago Cars, was again renamed.
-The new name Vortex Automotive Limited gave the brand name to the cars from 2010 – Vortex F1, Vortex V 2, Vortex BT 1200, and others.
-The brand moved to Kenilworth in Warwickshire.
+In 2008, the brand, formerly known as Virago Cars, was renamed again.
+Under the new name Vortex Automotive Limited, cars produced since 2010 include the Vortex F1, Vortex V 2, Vortex BT 1200, and others.
+The brand relocated to Kenilworth, Warwickshire.

 VŪHL

-A joint Mexican-American venture VŪHL founded by brothers Iker and Guillermo Echeverria in Queretaro, Queretaro, in 2010, based on car design agency Etxe became famous for the development of ultra-lightweight supercar VŪHL 05.
-The model was first presented at the 2013 Goodwood Festival of Speed.
-The name of the brand translates as VEHICLES OF ULTRA-LIGHTWEIGHT AND HIGH PERFORMANCE.
-The base for the company was created by the founding father, who had been building race cars for 30 years.
+VŪHL, a Mexican-American joint venture founded in 2010 in Querétaro by brothers Iker and Guillermo Echeverria, based on the Etxe automotive design agency, became known for developing the ultra-light supercar VŪHL 05.
+The model was first presented at the Festival of Speed in Goodwood in 2013.
+The brand’s name translates as VEHICLES OF ULTRA-LIGHTWEIGHT AND HIGH PERFORMANCE.
+The company was founded by a founding father who spent 30 years building race cars.

 VinFast

-A young representative of the Vietnamese car industry is VinFast, founded in 2017 by Pham Nyat Vyong in Hanoi with production in Haiphong, Vietnam.
-In 2018, the brand unveiled its prototypes at the Paris Motor Show, starting mass sales early in 2019.
-Its models include the Vinfast Lux A2.0 sedan based on the BMW 5-series F10 and the Vinfast Lux SA2.0 crossover based on the BMW X5 (F15).
-The company sells a five-door mini hatchback Vinfast Fadil in the domestic market, having bought a license from General Motors.
+A young representative of the Vietnamese car industry is VinFast, founded in 2017 by Pham Nhat Vuong in Hanoi with production in Hai Phong, Vietnam.
+In 2018, the brand unveiled its prototypes at the Paris Motor Show and launched mass production in early 2019.
+Its models include the Vinfast Lux A2.0 sedan, based on the BMW 5 Series F10, and the Vinfast Lux SA2.0 crossover, based on the BMW X5 (F15).
+The company has bought the license from General Motors and is selling the Vinfast Fadil five-door mini-hatchback in the domestic market.

 Venturi

-French car designer and manufacturer Venturi Automobiles were founded by Claude Poirot and Gerard Godefroy in 1984.
-The company is headquartered in Fontvieille, Monaco.
-Production is engaged in the production of expensive category of electric cars.
-The company went bankrupt in 2000.
-Among the brand’s products are several model lines of coupes and Transcup, as well as Atlantique 300, 300 GTR, MVS Venturi, Venturi Atlantique, Venturi 400 GT.
-In 2001, the brand was bought by Guild Pallanca Pastor, which refocused production on the use of electric motors, creating Venturi Fétish.
+French automobile designer and manufacturer Venturi Automobiles was founded by Claude Poiret and Gérard Godefroy in 1984.
+The company’s headquarters is in Fontvieille (Monaco).
+The production facility manufactures high-end electric cars.
+In 2000, the company went bankrupt.
+Among the brand’s products are several coupe and Transcup model lines: Atlantique 300, 300 GTR, MVS Venturi, Venturi Atlantique, and Venturi 400 GT.
+In 2001, the brand was acquired by Guild Pallanca Pastor, which reoriented production toward electric motors, resulting in the Venturi Fétish.

 Vale Motor

-In 1931, the Vale Motor Company was founded as a hobby in Maida Vale, London.
-Its creator Pownoll Pellew began assembling his Vale Special with Pellew funding the event and two partners, Allan Gaspar and Robert Owen Wilcoxon, brother of famous movie actor Henry Wilcoxon.
-The cars were hand-built in the early days.
-Most of the cars came in lightweight versions with two-seat open-body styles.
-In 1933 the new Vale “Vixen” came out.
-The brand created 60 to 80 models before it closed in 1935.
+In 1931, the Vale Motor Company was founded as a hobby in the London borough of Maida Vale.
+Its creator, Pownall Pellew, began assembling his Vale Special automobile.
+The endeavor was financed by Pellew and two partners, Allan Gaspar and Robert Owen Wilcoxon, brother of the famous movie actor Henry Wilcoxon.
+In the early days, the cars were assembled by hand.
+Most cars were produced in a lightweight version with an open two-seat body.
+In 1933, a new Vale “Vixen” model was introduced.
+The brand created between 60 and 80 models until its closure in 1935.

 Van Hool

-Van Hool is a Dutch car manufacturing company founded in 1947 in Belgium Koningshoekt, Lear.
-Its main focus is the production of semi-trailers and public transport – buses and trolleybuses.
-In the year of foundation, the production of bus bodies began.
+Van Hool is a Dutch automotive manufacturer founded in 1947 in Koningshooikt, Lier, Belgium.
+Its primary activity is the production of semi-trailers, buses, and trolleybuses.
+In its founding year, bus body production began.
 The next milestone was the cooperation with Fiat VC in 1957.
-The expansion of production and the emergence of new facilities was the basis for constructing a plant in 1964.
-In 1971, the brand created a subsidiary company Van Hool España, S.A. in Zaragoza, sold in 1983.
+The expansion of production and the introduction of new capacities prompted the construction of a factory in 1964.
+In 1971, the brand created a subsidiary, Van Hool España, S.A., in Zaragoza, which was sold in 1983.
 Today, the brand produces up to 1,500 complete buses per year.

 Vanden Plas

 Vanden Plas is a brand with a rich history.
-It was founded in 1870 by Guillaume van den Place in Brussels, Belgium, as a manufacturer of wheels and bridges and later luxury carriages.
+It was founded in 1870 in Brussels, Belgium, by Guillaume van den Plas as a manufacturer of wheels, bridges, and luxury carriages.
 In 1898, the first car bodies were produced.
-Teo Mazui bought the company in 1912 and moved production to England, founding Vanden Plas Ltd. In the First and Second World Wars, as part of the Aircraft Manufacturing Co., the brand manufactures airplanes.
-In the Second – De Havilland parts DH 98 Mosquito.
-In 1949, the history of the Belgian body shop ended.
-The British brand has been producing cars since 1959.
+In 1912, the company was acquired by Theo Mazuy, who moved production to England and founded Vanden Plas Ltd. During World Wars I and II, as part of the Aircraft Manufacturing Co., the brand produced aircraft, including the De Havilland DH 98 Mosquito, and provided spare parts.
+In 1949, the Belgian bodyshop’s history came to an end.
+Since 1959, the British brand has been producing cars.
 In 1991, the brand was liquidated.

 VDL Nedcar

-The Dutch major car manufacturer VDL Nedcar was founded in 1967 in Born, Netherlands, by the van Dorn brothers.
-After buying a majority stake in the brand in 1975, Volvo renamed the brand Volvo Car B.V., becoming the full owner by 1976.
-Having started joint activities with the state, Volvo, and Mitsubishi after the crisis of the 90s, the brand was renamed Netherlands Car B.V. in 1996.
-The company built models for German brands, DAF and Volvo.
+The large Dutch car manufacturer VDL Nedcar was founded in 1967 in Born (Netherlands) by the van Doorn brothers.
+After acquiring a controlling stake in 1975, Volvo renamed the brand Volvo Car B.V. and became its full owner by 1976.
+Following joint operations with the state, Volvo, and Mitsubishi after the 1990s crisis, the brand was renamed Netherlands Car B.V. in 1996.
+The company assembled models for the German brands DAF and Volvo.

 Velie

 The American brand Velie Motor Vehicle Company was founded in 1908 in Moline, Illinois.
-The Velie Motors Corporation created it based on the Velie Carriage Company body shop founded in 1902.
-The first model was an assembly2 from various components.
-In 1910, the number of cars sold was 1,000 pieces.
+Velie Motors Corporation was founded on the body shop of the Velie Carriage Company, established in 1902.
+The first model was an assembly of various components.
+In 1910, 1,000 cars were sold.
 In 1911, the company produced trucks.
-This year the four-seat Velie 40 came out.
-In 1914, the Continental with electric starter and dual ignition was presented.
-In 1920, the model 34 Universal was produced.
-The death of the founder in 1928 led to the closure.
+This year saw the introduction of the four-seat Velie 40.
+In 1914, the Continental was introduced with an electric starter and dual ignition; in 1920, the Model 34 Universal was released.
+The founder’s death in 1928 led to the company’s closing.

 Vermorel

-The French car manufacturer Vermorel dates back to 1850 as a family company founded by Antoine Vermorel to create agricultural machinery.
+French automobile manufacturer Vermorel traces its history to 1850, when Antoine Vermorel founded a family company to produce agricultural machinery.
 The brand assembled its first car in 1899.
-But the full-scale production of cars began only in 1908.
-In the postwar period, the brand presented a design characterized by innovative equipment – Vermorel “Type X.” The company was engaged in the production of various types of engineering products.
+However, full-scale car production began in 1908.
+In the post-war period, the brand introduced a design characterized by innovative equipment, Vermorel “Type X.” The company produced various engineering products.
 After changing several owners, the brand closed in 1965.

 Vinaxuki